dlr-ve-esy/charging-ontology/README.md

 - [ROBOT is an OBO Tool](https://github.com/ontodev/robot): We recommend you download it with the provided script.
 - [Desktop Protégé](https://protege.stanford.edu/)
-- Python and the dependencies listed in the requirements.txt
+- Python and poetry to use the scripts.